NeueDarshan/simple_ConTeXt/README.md

       }
     }
     ```

+    If you have multiple versions of ConTeXt installed (e.g. a couple different TeX Live versions and the ConTeXt Standalone) then you can put a name-path entry for each one, and they can happily coexist in simple ConTeXt.

     For opening PDFs after building a ConTeXt file, and opening the manuals, the `PDF_viewers` entry is consulted.
 Similarly to the previous, the keys can be any string, but each value should be the name of a PDF viewer program.
 (In the case of Sumatra PDF viewer, this could be simply `sumatraPDF` if it's on your environment path, or else an explicit path like `/usr/bin/sumatraPDF`.)